Jeanne Halbwachs: Career

 Placed first in the Agrégation examination results in 1913, Halbwachs taught at the Cours Fénelon from 1914 to 1915, then at the Collège Sévigné, refusing to be appointed to public education in the provinces; staying in Paris enabled her to study philosophy at the Sorbonne, especially political activity.
 As a woman, she sought to benefit from the legitimacy she enjoyed as a high school teacher.

 In 1914, Halbwachs joined the French Section of the Workers' International (SFIO) and the Ligue Française pour le Droit des Femmes (LFDF) of Maria Vérone.
 During the campaign for the legislative elections held the same year, Halbwachs took part in a demonstration calling for the registration of women on electoral lists and spoke at various electoral meetings insisting on the need for women's suffrage.
 She wrote in the magazine L'Équité, created by Marianne Rauze, asking women to stop the war, citing the example of Italian women who had lain down on railway tracks to prevent trains of soldiers from leaving the station during the Italo-Turkish War.
-The rallying of the SFIO, trade unions, and feminist movements to the Sacred Union at the start of the World War I dismayed Halbwachs.
+The rallying of the SFIO, trade unions, and feminist movements to the Sacred Union at the start of World War I dismayed Halbwachs.
 According to Halbwachs, peace was indeed the most important struggle, which she linked to her feminist struggle, believing that women with the right to vote could provide a powerful pacifist electorate.
 She then joined the minority pacifists.